dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 ```

 This listener should be added after other listeners if you have any, otherwise
-they won't see failed `OnTestPartResult`.
+they won'type see failed `OnTestPartResult`.

 #### Asserting on Subroutines